Part 1 – The Prehistoric

 The Saxons were primarily farmers, driven to conquest by population growth in their homeland.
 They were also warriors; they fought to take land and to keep it, against the Britons and against each other.
 They understood the strategic value of high ground.
 The ridge of Grayshott and its spur of Flat Wood offers long views across the Wey valley, from the South Downs in a westerly arc around to the Hog’s Back beyond Farnham.
 They would not have ignored this natural observation post that looked over their new farms.
 They would certainly have noticed the eroded driftways where for hundreds or thousands of years the locals had been driving their livestock up to summer pasture.

 A possible scenario, derived from the field pattern of medieval Grayshott, is that to occupy this ridge the Saxons made a farmstead in the area of Bulls Farm (the horse paddocks by Hammer Lane).
 From Bulls – or perhaps then called Bulla’s – a track developed down into Whitmore to the fresh, clear water of the stream.
 The track crossed the stream at Brydelades Forda – Gushing Stream Ford.
 Downstream was Baeren Forda, the Woodland Swine Pasture Ford, now Barford.
-Upstream, at the head of Whitmore Bottom in a spot on the footpath behind the gardens of Hurstmere, was Wulfrede’s Beame – Wulfrede’s Tree.
-Further on, up near the Hindhead National Trust car park, was Wolf Horan – Wolf Slope.
+Upstream, at the head of Whitmore Bottom in a spot on the footpath behind the gardens of Hurstmere, was Wulfrede’s Beame – Wulfrede’s Gallows, or Post.
+Further on, up near the Hindhead National Trust car park, was Wolf Horan – Wolf Ridge.
 We know these names from the copy of a charter, written in the year 965 but describing an event in 688, when King Caedwalla gifted the Hundred of Farnham to Bishop Haedde of Winchester.

 No Saxon objects have so far been found in Grayshott, or remains of their houses, which are surprisingly rare.
 The evidence of their presence is in such placenames.
 These names preserve the language of the people who lived on the spot, farmers who knew and observed the landscape intimately in all its seasons and depended on it for their livelihood.
 They named it as they saw it and those names have passed through the ages to us, gradually mutating to the comfort of contemporary ears.
 Thus the words Saex-Tun-Pen became simplified into Syxtenepenne, which in the 16th century was an area at the top of Superior Camp, exactly where an enclosure would have appeared on the false skyline to a distant observer.
 The remnants of its actual earthwork are just to the north, around the grounds of Grayshott Spa.

 From Bulls the Saxons expanded their fields north up the spur of Flat Wood.
-The earthworks are still there, on the lip of the hanger, now protecting only against the ghosts of wolves and Mercians, but the names of Denefield (Valley Field) and Raylfeld (Roe Deer Field) have not been spoken for centuries.
+The earthworks are still there, on the lip of the hanger, now protecting only against the ghosts of wolves and Mercians, but the names of Denefield (Valley Field) and Raylfeld (Roe Deer Field) haven’t been spoken for centuries.
 The fields reached south across the land of Grayshott Spa, then continued up the flat plateau towards Waggoners, more properly Wakenors.
 For the Saxons it was the Wacen Ora – the Watching Place Ridge – that first gave purpose to their presence here.

 The Saxons are long at rest in their graves – their fragile remains perhaps under our gardens, woods and fields – but for us their legacy lives on every time we speak the name of our village, Graf Sceat.